learn-co-students/london-ds-100719/setting_up_ssh_key_from_cmd_line/setting_ssh_guide.md

 ssh -t git@github.com
 ```

-which will confirm that your local computer can now communiate with your GitHub account.
+which will confirm that your local computer can now communicate with your GitHub account.